egn-egn/egn-egn.github.io/blog/2022/creating-a-custom-wazuh-integration/index.md

 ### Creating The Integration

-cd into the Wazuh integrations folder.
+change directory into the Wazuh integrations folder.

 You should see the default integrations scritps.
 ```bash